 '''

-ld -shared stuff.o nonsense.o -o libdada.so
+ld -shared stuff.o nonsense.o -soname libdada.so -o libdada.so

 '''

 The above example creates a DSO, libdada.so, from two object files, stuff.o and nonsense.o.
-Note that DSO names should begin with "lib" and end with ".so", for ease of use with the compiler driver's -llib argument.
+Note that DSO names should begin with "lib" and end with ".so", for ease of use with the compiler driver's -Ilib argument.
 If you're already building an archive library (.a file), you can create a DSO from the library by using the -shared and -all arguments to ld:

 '''

-ld -shared -all libdada.a -o libdada.so
+ld -shared -all libdada.a -soname libdada.so -o libdada.so

 '''